 Follow these tips and tricks to get the most out of your pneumatic spray gun.

 Avoid using the spray gun in high humidity or outdoors if it is raining.
 Do not use it in areas where there are any flammable or heat-sensitive materials.

 Don’t Forget the Warm-Up Period

 Your spray gun will take a few minutes to warm up to the proper temperature.
 Be patient.
 Allow the gun the full ten minutes before attempting to use it.
 Do not touch the nozzle or adhesive to test if it is hot.
 Wear protective gloves because the hot adhesive can cause skin burns.
-If you accidently have contact with the adhesive immediately rinse the affected area in cold water.
+If you accidentally have contact with the adhesive immediately rinse the affected area in cold water.

 Ensure the Air Flow Setting Is Correct